hiromia006/mobileAutomation/README.md

     - The "Developer options" menu will now appear in your Settings menu.
     - Turn On the "USB Debugging" option from "Developer Options"
 11. Indentify appPackage & appActivityName
-    Open the app in your device. and use the command: adb shell "dumpsys activity activities | grep mResumedActivity"
+    Open the app in your device. and use the command: adb shell dumpsys window | grep -E 'mCurrentFocus'
 12. **Create TestNG XML** plugin install from Marketplace - File >> Settings >> plugin >> Marketplace >> search 'Create
       TestNG XML' & install